-Implementation Status: Open/Unimplemented.
+Implementation Status: Open/Partially Implemented.
 The NEH plans to create CMPs during the next accreditation for each system, as required by the NEH Security Program and Risk Management Policy.
-The accreditations have been put on hold due to budget constraints.
+The Accreditation and Authorization (A&A) process is currently underway.
+NEH leadership has approved and allocated funds to support the accreditation process concerning two of the agency's major IT systems in FY 2019 and FY 2020.